Strategy-proofness with single-peaked and single-dipped preferences

-For example, if a dictatorial rule is applied in the second step and the dictator happens to prefer $y$ to $x$, then $y$ is the final outcome for each of the two preselected sets.
-And, consequently, the agent is indifferent between $(x, y)$ and $y$.
-Nevertheless, it turns out that the unique $\omega$ functions that are compatible with a SP rule on our domain are also generalized median voter functions.\footnote{ \cite{rodriguez2017single} also analyzes the SP rules in a context where agents have single-peaked preferences and the outcome of the rule can be either a single alternative or a pair of adjacent alternatives.
+For example, the preference domain of agent $i$ only includes the preferences for which $(x, y) \, I_i \, y$ and not those for which $(x, y) \, P_i \, y$ whenever the actual preferences of the remaining agents imply that, if $x$ and $y$ are preselected in the first step, $y$ is finally selected in the second step.
+Nevertheless, it turns out that the unique $\omega$ functions that are compatible with a SP rule on our domain are also generalized median voter functions.\footnote{ \cite{rodriguez2017single} also analyzes the SP rules on a context where agents have single-peaked preferences and the outcome of the rule can be either a single alternative or a pair of adjacent alternatives.
 However, we cannot apply his result directly because the author assumes that preferences are also single-peaked over $\Omega\cup \Omega^{2}_{C}$.} To define this family of rules, we need to introduce first the concept of a left coalition system.